 A woman from Santa Barbara, California is suing Tristar Products and Costco, writing in her new complaint that a Power Pressure Cooker XL suddenly exploded during normal operation, leading to severe burns, excruciating pain and permanent scarring.
 Her lawsuit, now pending in the US District Court for the Central District of California, was filed on July 21, 2017.
+Learn more from a Power pressure cooker XL lawyer.

 As the new lawsuit states, the plaintiff was using her Power Pressure Cooker XL on January 18, 2017 when the machine "malfunctioned and caused severe, permanent and disfiguring burns to [her] body."
 She accuses Tristar, one of America's leading "As Seen On TV" companies, of marketing and selling an "unreasonably dangerous" product.
 Cost-Co, she continues, should be held liable for failing to inspect the cooker properly before putting it on store shelves.